mercadopago/cart-oscommerce/README.md

     * osCommerce 2.2
     * osCommerce 2.3

-2. Copy this folder to your osCommerce ROOT  installation.
+2. Copy the module folder to your osCommerce ROOT  installation.

 ---
 ### Setup Mercadopago